NFT-Social-Credit-System/.github/profile/README.md

 ## So who is behind this project?

 Ozzy (@meetg0d) is the main developer, midpricedog (@midpricedog) is responsible for optimization and backend fetching processes, Olly (@Ollyoxcalls) helps here and there followed by Zk (@ZkPercipio).
+Vectorized (@Vectorized) is going to do Code-Reviews for Production.
 You can also contribute to this project by developing new features and fixing bugs!

 ## What's next for you guys?